 Internships

 Internships at the Helen Frankenthaler Foundation are at the heart of our educational mission.
 We are committed to a student-centered approach and provide our interns with immersive access to the work of artist-endowed foundations and visual arts professions more broadly.
-The Foundation currently offers two types of internships: Nine-week summer internships in partnership with the Studio Institute and six-week internships in collaboration with Bennington College.
+The Foundation currently offers two types of internships: Nine-week summer internships in partnership with the Arts Intern College Program and six-week internships in collaboration with Bennington College.

 Each HFF internship experience is crafted to be adaptive to the unique interests, needs, and skill sets of our students to allow for the greatest possible development during their time with the Foundation.
 Internships at the Foundation prepare students with résumé-enhancing skills and provide opportunities for research and publication.
 Throughout each internship, we facilitate opportunities to engage with our network of colleagues to further support the next generation of artists, scholars, and arts professionals in building connections within the field.